fractalscape13/boop/README.md

 ## Description

-_This site has one input form, asks the user for a number, and returns different text outcomes based on which number the user has inputted_
+_This site has two input forms, asks the user for a number and name, and returns different text outcomes based on which number the user has inputted_

 ## Setup/Installation Requirements